 Strategies for ELLs

-Teach phonics in context
+Teach phonics in a systematic and explicit way.

 Using literature and content material, you can introduce and reinforce:

-Use hands-on activities to help teach letter-sound relationships
+Use hands-on activities to help teach letter-sound relationships.

-Have students write for sound
+Have students write for sound.

-Vocabulary and English Language Learners
+Vocabulary and ELLs

 Vocabulary plays an important part in learning to read, as well as in understanding what is read.

-Vocabulary: Challenges and Strategies
+Vocabulary: Considerations and Strategies

 What: Recognizing and understanding words in relation to the context of the reading passage.

 It is important to give students as much exposure and experience with new vocabulary words as possible before asking students to use them in a lesson or activity.
-Remember that vocabulary lists in textbooks are often created with English speakers in mind.

 Select words that will support the reader's understanding of the story or text, as well as for other phrases and connectors that affect comprehension (even though, except, etc.).
 You can pre-teach vocabulary by using English as a second language (ESL) methods such as:

-Focus on cognates
+Focus on cognates.

-Give students an opportunity to practice using new words
+Give students an opportunity to practice using new words.

 As the teacher, you can explicitly teach word meanings to improve comprehension.
 However, to know a word means knowing it in all of the following dimensions: